argoproj/argo-cd/docs/user-guide/commands/argocd_app_diff.md

       --hard-refresh                Refresh application data as well as target manifests cache -h, --help                        help for diff
-      --local string                Compare live app to a local manifests --local-include stringArray   Used with --server-side-generate, specify patterns of filenames to send.
+      --local string                Compare live app to a local manifests --local-include stringArray   Used with --local, specify patterns of filenames to send to send.
 Matching is based on filename and not path. (default [*.yaml,*.yml,*.json])
       --local-repo-root string      Path to the repository root.
 Used together with --local allows setting the repository root (default "/")
       --refresh                     Refresh application data when retrieving
-      --revision string             Compare live app to a particular revision --server-side-generate        Used with --local, this will send your manifests to the server for diffing
+      --revision string             Compare live app to a particular revision --server-side-generate        As of v2.6, this flag is no longer used.
+All diffs are now server-side generated. (default true)
 ```

 ### Options inherited from parent commands